Pod-27/Brewery-Finder/brainstorming.md

 2. Restaurant Finder
 3. Random Recipe Finder

-## Features
-- Search bar
-- Generate list of 10 random breweries in the US
-- Note: No pictures needed

 ## New App - Evaluate and Categorize
 1. Brewery Finder
     - **Description:** Allows users to find breweries based on location or other search criteria.
 Using Open Brewery DB, this mobile app will generate a set of breweries to choose from.